-The Spinning Study Group of Long Island is a non-profit organization of women and men who share an interest in the fiber arts.
+The Spinning Study Group of Long Island is a non-profit organization of people who share an interest in the fiber arts.
 Our members are dedicated to the advancement of the art and technique of hand spinning.
 Whenever possible, our members volunteer to demonstrate spinning at local events and educational outreach programs.

 The Study Group began in 1976 and has grown from 35 members to 100 members presently.
 Our group consists of hand spinners and we welcome anyone from the professional spinner to those who are interested in learning.
 The monthly meetings cover a range of topics, including different techniques of hand spinning and fiber processing so that we all may grow in our craft.